rxweb/rxweb/docs/reactive-form-validators/validation-decorators/greaterThanEqualTo.md

 <li>Specify Age as fieldName such that greaterThanEqualTo validation should be applied to the fieldname for comparing other fields.</li>
 <li>Apply greaterThanEqualTo validation based on matched condition in the form, like if the Age is ‘18’ then the </li>VoterAge,OtherAge value should be Greater than or equal to 18.
 <li>Adding Custom Message on OtherAge Field.</li>
-<li>Apply dynamic validation, If the validation will be changed based on some criteria in the application.</li>
+<li>Apply greaterThanEqualTo validation dynamically based on server rules.</li>

 Let’s see how greaterThanEqualTo decorator fulfil the need.